CTRL-JUJU/PLOTS/README.md

 Finally you are required to collate the separate graph into one single graph for printing, the single graph should be visible when copy pasted in a long bond paper.

+##

+Do this with your thesis partner

+##

+Deliverables:
+1. Code
+2. .png files of each graph
+3. .png file of the collated graphs
+4. A sample of of the collated file pasted on a document then saved as a .pdf file.
+5. Push everything to your github account.

+##

+Hint on the Network Graph, recall our Discrete 2 Discussion, when we discussed about graph theory.